leyvaKeilly/citybeatbackendapp/README.md

 Go to heroku
 - Select the app you just created
-- Click on Open app on the top right corner
+- Click on "Open app" on the top right corner

 To save changes made to the heroku app in terminal on VS Code:
 - git add .